AscendLab

 New free tool

-Resize images by exact pixels or percentage scale, keep the aspect ratio when needed, and export JPG, PNG, or WEBP files without uploading the source image.
+Resize images by exact pixels or percentage scale, keep the aspect ratio when needed, and export JPG, PNG, or WEBP files with browser-side controls.

 Quick answer